w3c/webappsec-permissions-policy/permissions-policy-explainer.md

 # Permissions Policy Explainer

-Permissions policy is a web platform API which gives a website the ability to allow or block the use of browser features in its own frame or in iframes that it embeds.
-It operates on the principle that top-level documents should generally have access to the web's powerful features (often at the discretion of the user, who needs to grant permission,) but that embedded content should not have such access automatically.
+Permissions Policy is a web platform API which gives a website the ability to allow or block the use of browser features in its own frame or in iframes that it embeds.
+It operates on the principle that top-level documents should generally have access to the web's powerful features (often at the discretion of the user, who needs to grant permission), but that embedded content should not have such access automatically.
 A document which embeds another document should be able to declare which features it trusts that embedded content to use.

-Examples of features that can be controlled by permissions policy include:
+Examples of features that can be controlled by Permissions Policy include:
 * Battery status
 * Client Hints
 * Encrypted-media decoding